Fill out the brief form below for access to the free report.

 The Kissing Hand by Audrey Penn

-It’s not too late to join the Laura Bush Foundation’s summer reading challenge of reading 30 minutes each day.
-Don’t forget to check out other recommendations from Mrs. Laura Bush’s summer reading list:
+Don’t forget to check out other recommendations from Mrs. Laura Bush’s reading lists: